 It applies to schools receiving funds through a U.S. Department of Education program.
 It applies to Babson College and applies to all enrolled students regardless of whether they reside outside of the United States or if they receive federal financial aid.
-A student can designate a parent, guardian, or anyone else as an eProxy to have online access to their Student Financial Services (SFS) information.
+A student can designate a parent, guardian, or anyone else as a Third Party Proxy in Workday to have online access to their Student Financial Services (SFS) information.